200-I Motorized Rifle Brigade SF completed the rearmament of the modernized T-80BVM

 15 November 2019 13: 56

-Snow powder is such disgusting that it can fill into the most microscopic slots, and with long transitions this is a real problem ..
-There were some pictures of equipment that is openly standing at our newest bases in the Arctic ..
-Armor and other cars.
+Snow powder is such a nasty thing that it gets into the smallest cracks, and during long transitions it is a real problem..
+Here were some photos of equipment that is parked in the open at our newest bases in the Arctic..
+Pantsirs, and other machines.
 Imagine - they are standing, standing.
-The winds are almost constant there .. snow penetrates everywhere. accumulates slowly.
-You came, warmed up the technique. the snow melted, the water remained. then you drowned out the equipment and left.
-The water has frozen.
+The winds there are almost constant.. snow penetrates everywhere. accumulates little by little.
+You came, warmed up the equipment.
+The snow melted, the water remained.
+Then you turned off the equipment and left.
+The water froze.
 And so many times.
-Then, one fine day, this water (without holes in the bottom, which I wrote about) freezing, grabs you flywheels, pulleys, and other mechanics.
-So you did not start ...
-Everything is very simple.
+Then, one fine day this water (without the holes in the bottom that I wrote about) freezes, grabs your flywheels, pulleys, and other mechanics.
+So you do not start..
+It is all very simple.

 2. +1